zdravkov/kendo-docs/getting-started/using-kendo-with/php/widgets/slider/overview.md

 ---
-nav_title: Overview
+title: Overview
-title: How to use the Slider PHP class, server-side wrapper for Kendo UI Slider widget
+page_title: How to use the Slider PHP class, server-side wrapper for Kendo UI Slider widget
 description: Learn how to create Kendo UI Slider for PHP, handle Kendo UI Slider Events, access an existing Slider.
 ---